bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 ```julia
 model.flags.ssZeroSlope = true
 ```
+Once we call [`@initialize`](@ref) at the end of the model file, the flags must not be changed after that.

 Options are values that adjust the operations of the algorithms.
+They can be assigned in the model file as well, but they can also be changed at any time after that.

 We can preset model options with the function [`setoption!`](@ref).
 Below, we set the desired accuracy with `tol` and we set `maxiter` for the maximum number of iterations for the iterative solvers.
 Auxiliary variables will not be created and substituted to help the solver (`substitutions`).
 We will opt for QR factorization, which is slower but more robust than LU factorization.
 Finally, we will set `verbose` to `true` to provide more information from the commands.